Forestry and Agrifoods

 Note: Through the online renewal application, you can remove a Helper from your permit but you cannot add a new one.

-For more information on available domestic cutting areas, how to acquire a Domestic Cutting Permit, or Domestic Cutting Permit conditions and regulations, please contact your local district office or refer to the website (http://www.assembly.nl.ca/Legislation/sr/Regulations/rc961108.htm).
+For more information on available domestic cutting areas, how to acquire a Domestic Cutting Permit, or Domestic Cutting Permit conditions and regulations, please contact your local Forest Management District Office or refer to the website (http://www.assembly.nl.ca/Legislation/sr/Regulations/rc961108.htm).

 Note: The Provincial Government Issuance of Domestic Cutting Permits Policy requires individuals seeking Domestic Cutting Permits to initially provide proof of identification.
 A government issued driver's Licence is the preferred form of identification; however, other sources of identification may be accepted.
 Please contact your local district office for more information.